MAY THE GLEN BE WITH YOU

 THESE ARE THE RULES

-Team captains are the team members that paid for the team on registration.
-Team captains represent the team in all correspondence and communications before, during and after the event.
-Only team captains can file protests.
+Each team must designate a captain and co-captain.
+Team captains will represent the team in all correspondence and communications before, during and after the event.
+The co-captain can represent the team during the event when the captain is unavailable.
+Only team captains and co-captains can file protests.

 Once in the Start/Finish area or in the teams’ pit area, racers may change, repair or replace any equipment.
 They may even swap entire bikes.
 In the Start/Finish area or in the teams’ pit area, racers may accept support from anyone.
 Also, teams may bring as many support people as they would like, but their support is limited to the Start/Finish area or the teams’ pit area (not on course).